gharbia-mohammed/sales-ecommerce-data-Analysis/README.md

 ### Data cleaning / preperation :

 in the initial data preperation phase we perform the following tasks :
-1. data loading and inspection.
+1. Data loading and inspection.
 2. Handling missing values.
-3. data cleaning and formatting .
+3. Data cleaning and formatting.

 ### Exploratoty Data analysis :
-EDA envolved exploring the sales data to answer key question such as :
+EDA involved exploring the sales data to answer key questions such as:

 - what is the total revenue and Month over Month revenue Growth %?
-- what is the category top sellers?
+- What are the top-selling categories?
-- what are the peak sales period ?
+- What are the peak sales periods?
 - what are the monthy Ads spend?
-- what is the cost per Action (CPA)?
+- What is the cost per action (CPA)?

 ### Results / findings :

- 1.the maximum sales was on november 2024 and the lowest sales was on December 2023,and the main reason for this increase was the Ad spend november 2024  whichh is  higher than the Ad spend on  December with about 22% .
+ 1.Sales peaked in November 2024, driven by a 22% increase in ad spend compared to December 2023, which recorded the lowest sales.

- 2. category of electronics is the best performing in terms of sales and revenue
+ 2. Electronics emerged as the top-performing category in terms of both sales and revenue.

- 3. the cost per action value is very good and that is indicates that the campaign is successfull
+ 3. The cost per action (CPA) was optimal, indicating a highly effective campaign.

 ### Recommendations:

-1. increase the Budget of Ads this is will Contributes in increasing your sales .

-2. focus on expanding and promoting on category of electronics .

-3. the sales of february-2023 was reduced about 10% becuse of reducing Ads spen on january, so make your spending for Ads consistent and try to make special offer for your old customer to increase the amount of loyal customer this will contribute on reducing the budget for ads and will increase your sales
+1. increase Advertising Budget:
+   Allocate a higher budget for ads, as this is likely to drive higher sales and improve revenue growth.

+2. Expand and Promote Electronics Category:
+   Prioritize marketing efforts for the electronics category, as it is the top-performing segment and has strong potential for further growth.

+3. Maintain Consistent Ad Spending
+   February 2023 sales dropped by about 10% due to reduced ad spend in January.

+4. introduce special offers for existing customers to strengthen loyalty.
+   This strategy can reduce future advertising costs while increasing repeat purchases and overall sales.